webrtc-security/webrtc-security.github.io/index.md

 Due the continuing widespread prevailence of IPv4 addresses with their limited 32-bit representation, most network-enabled devices do not have a unique public-facing IPv4 address with which it would be directly visible on the Internet.
 NAT works by dynamically translating private addresses into a public ones when an outbound request passes through them.
 Similarly, inbound requests to a public IP are converted back into a private IP to ensure correct routing on the internal network.
 Resultantly, sharing a private IP is often not enough information to establish a connection to a peer.
 ICE attempts to overcome the difficulties posed by communicating via NAT to find the best path to connect peers.

 By trying all possibilities in parallel, ICE is able to choose the most efficient option that works.
-ICE first tries to make a connection using the host address obtained from a device's operating system and network card; if that fails (which it inevitably will for devices behind NATs) ICE then obtains an external address using a STUN (INSERT HYPERLINK) server.
-If that also fails, traffic falls back to routing via a TURN (INSERT HYPERLINK) relay server.
+ICE first tries to make a connection using the host address obtained from a device's operating system and network card; if that fails (which it inevitably will for devices behind NATs) ICE then obtains an external address using a STUN server.
+If that also fails, traffic falls back to routing via a TURN relay server.

 The candidate communication routes are rendered in a text-based format, and the list ordered by priority.
 The options take the form of one of the following:
 - Direct P2P communication